 - Walmgate Bar

 - Railway Area

 - Blossom Street and Nunnery Lane

 York's Central Historic Core Conservation Area Appraisal (YCHCCA) also includes:

-The appraisal does not deal specifically with archaeology as this is covered by the complementary York Historic Environment Characterisation project.
+This appraisal does not deal specifically with archaeology, as this is covered by the complementary York Historic Environment Characterisation project.

 View conservation areas in York which have been appraised in line with the latest guidance from Historic England.